Hear ye, hear ye, my little swirling leaves

 -

-The philosophy of "Hygge": This trend from Denmark, which advocates simple and warm happiness (candles, hot drinks, cozy atmosphere), makes perfect sense in autumn.
-We naturally want to share these moments of sweetness and intimacy with our partner, thus strengthening the bonds and the feeling of emotional security.
+The "Hygge" philosophy: This trend from Denmark, which champions simple and warm-hearted happiness (candles, hot drinks, a soft atmosphere), finds its full meaning in autumn.
+We naturally want to share these moments of sweetness and intimacy with our partner, thereby strengthening our bonds and our sense of emotional security.

 -